enpkg/enpkg_data_organization/README.md

 In MzMine 2, process your file according to the [FBMN workflow](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-mzmine2/) until the "Isotope Grouping" step.
 At this step, filter the obtained feature lists to keep only features linked to an MS/MS spectrum.

 Once this is done, export all your **unaligned** feature lists using the "Export to GNPS" module.
 Select the targeted folder and as a filename insert empty curly brackets so MzMine will name files according to the feature list names (ex: "path/to/your/data/directory/{}").
-Do the same using the "Export to Sirius" module, this time adding a sirius suffix (ex: "path/to/your/data/directory/{}_sirius.mgf").
+Do the same using the "Export to Sirius" module, this time adding a "_sirius" suffix (ex: "path/to/your/data/directory/{}_sirius.mgf").

 ### 2) .tsv metadata file formatting